 Where we are, however, is surprisingly soft and loamy.
-Just look at all that rich, fresh dirt!
+Just look at all that rich, crumbly soil!

-We feel very fortunate as not only will construction be quicker, easier, and less expensive, but as you might guess, it’s a good sign for our future farmette!
+We feel very fortunate as not only will construction be easier and less expensive, but as you might guess, it’s a good sign for our future farmette!

 While waiting for septic approval, we interviewed several builders and designers and knew exactly who our dream team would be within five minutes of meeting them.
 They got our vision, were willing to work with our budget, and had creative ideas on designing and building a home around that budget.